-When the summer arrives with it’s abundance of fresh produce like: tomatoes, cucumbers and peppers; you’ll surely find Gazpacho in practically every household throughout Spain.
+When the summer arrives with its abundance of fresh produce like tomatoes, cucumbers, and peppers; you’ll surely find Gazpacho in practically every household throughout Spain.
 Originating in Andalusia, here’s the recipe for the most simple and classic Andalusian Gazpacho.

 What is Classic Andalusian Gazpacho

 Classic Andalusian Gazpacho has very little or nothing to do with the soup that most Americans call Gazpacho.
-In Europe, Gazpacho is traditionally served as cool beverage (sometimes even with an extra ice cube), but certainly not in a bowl with croutons or other garnishes.
+In Europe, Gazpacho is traditionally served as a cool beverage (sometimes even with an extra ice cube), but certainly not in a bowl with croutons or other garnishes.
 The signature of this drink is its texture and color.
 It should have a smooth consistency and be pinkish/orange in color.
 The hue may vary depending on the color/variety of your tomatoes.

 This Gazpacho is comprised of just a few, very simple ingredients:

 - Green peppers (but not Bell Peppers – the ones that are used in this recipe are green, long peppers, sometimes called “banana peppers” or “frying peppers”);

 - Plenty of extra virgin olive oil (ideally Spanish);

 - Vinegar (ideally a Spanish Sherry Vinegar, but if you can’t find it, then a red wine vinegar will suffice);